capripot/markdown_videos/README.md

 ### Want to add a service?

+Do above process and also, more specifically:

-- Add your service in `lib/markdown_videos/services.rb`
+- Add the service in `lib/markdown_videos/services.rb`
-- Add tests to `lib/sqervice_tests.rb`
+- Add tests to `lib/service_tests.rb`
 - Name your branch `add_service_name_service` replacing `service_name`
-- Add your service to this `README.md` file
+- Add the service to this `README.md` file

 ## Boring legal stuff